DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/index.md

 If any errors are experienced, either resolve the errors (_contingent upon experience and skill level_), or restore website from the backup created in **Step 3**.

 > [!NOTE]
-> If you need to restore a website it is important to REMOVE all files and replace with the backup copy and not simply apply the backup over the top of the failed upgrade site.
-Failure to follow this guidance can result in a non-functional restore.
+> If you need to restore a website, it is important to first remove all files.
+Then, replace it with the backup copy.
+It is not adequate to simply apply the backup over the top of the failed upgrade site.
+Failure to follow this guidance can result in a non-functional, restored site.

 ## Step 8 - Test
 Visit the upgraded website to ensure everything is working as expected.